 This course provides seniors with an extended educational opportunity which combines academic learning with practical experience in an area of the individual student's interest.
-A senior interested in completing an independent study must complete a Senior Independent Study Proposal Form and submit it to the Upper School Head prior to Winter Break for review and approval.
-(On occasion, an exception may be made by approval of the Upper School Head for a SIS to be completed during the first semester-for this, form submission is due prior to the end of the junior year.)
-The student is expected to commit a minimum of 45 hours to the independent study and a final project (ex., paper, presentation, etc.) is required.
+It's an ideal opportunity for students to pursue an interdisciplinary topic or to go deeper into an area that interests them, but they must be prepared to self-motivate and manage their investigation with discipline.
+To launch an independent study, students must find a faculty sponsor, complete a Senior Independent Study Proposal Form, and submit it to the Upper School Head prior to the selected term of study for review and approval.
+The student is expected to commit a minimum of 45 hours to the independent study, and a final project (ex., paper, presentation, etc.) is required.